OpenEvalProject/evals/manuscripts/elife-39856/v2/manuscript.md

 Analysis of association between genotype and survival across both parents was made under two contrasting assumptions and associated models, which had to adjust for the covariance amongst parent traits, preventing conventional unadjusted inverse-variance meta-analysis.
 Firstly, we assumed that the hazard ratio was the same for both sexes, that is a common effect size across sexes (CES).
 If there were no correlation amongst parents’ traits, this could have been done by straightforward inverse variance meta-analysis of the single parent results.
 However, to account for the covariance amongst father and mother lifespans, we calculated a total parent residual, the sum of individual parent residuals, for each subject (i.e. offspring).
 Under the common effect assumption, the combined trait’s effect size is twice that in the single parent, and the variance of the combined trait, automatically and appropriately reflects the parents’ covariance, amongst the two parents, giving a residual trait suitable for GWAS, with an effect size equal to that in a carrier of the variant, and correct standard error.
 Secondly, we assumed that, there might be sex-specific effect sizes (SSE) in fathers and mothers.
 Under the SSE assumption, individual parental GWAS were carried out, and the summary statistics results were meta-analysed using MANOVA, accounting for the correlation amongst the parent traits and the sample overlap (broadly complete), but agnostic as to whether the effect size was similar or different in each parent, giving a P value against the null hypothesis that both effect sizes are zero, but, naturally, no estimate of a single common beta.
 This procedure was carried out using the R package MultiABEL and summary-level data (Shen et al., 2015).
 The procedure requires an estimate of the correlation amongst the traits (in this case parent residuals), which was measured directly (r = 0.1).
 The procedure automatically estimates the variance of the traits from summary level data (Mother residuals σ2 = 6.74; Father residuals σ2 = 5.25)

 For the LifeGen results, the SSE procedure to combine results was identical to UK Biobank (Mother residuals σ2 = 14.12; Father residuals σ2 = 18.75), except the trait correlation was derived from summary level data instead of measured directly (r = 0.1).
 This was done by taking the correlations in effect estimates from independent SNPs from the summary statistics of the individual parents, which equals the trait correlation, assuming full sample overlap (which is slightly conservative).
 Similarly, since we did not have access to individual level (residual) data, it was not possible to carry out a single total parent residual GWAS under the CES assumption.
-Instead we meta-analysed the single parent effect sizes using inverse variance meta-analysis, but adjusted the standard errors to reflect the correlation amongst the traits (r) as follows:SE(β^)=SE0(β^)1+r
+Instead we meta-analysed the single parent effect sizes using inverse variance meta-analysis, but adjusted the standard errors to reflect the correlation amongst the traits (r) as follows:

+$$
+SE(\beta^)=SE_{0}(\beta^)\sqrt{1+r}
+$$

-Where SE0(β^) is the usual (uncorrected) inverse-variance weighted meta-analysis standard error, ignoring the correlation amongst the estimates and SE(β^) is the corrected estimate used.
+Where $SE_{0}(\beta^)$ is the usual (uncorrected) inverse-variance weighted meta-analysis standard error, ignoring the correlation amongst the estimates and $SE(\beta^)$ is the corrected estimate used.

+This is slightly conservative as

+$$
+Variance(\beta^)=Variance_{0}(\beta^)(1+\frac{2rs_{1}s_{2}}{s_{1}^{2}+s_{2}^{2}}) <= Variance_{0}(\beta^)(1+r)
+$$

-This is slightly conservative as(2)Variance(β^)=Variance0(β^)(1+2rs1s2s12+s22) <= Variance0(β^)(1+r)which follows straight forwardly from β^=P1β^1+P2β^2 P1+P2.
+which follows straight forwardly from $\beta^=\frac{P_{1}\beta^_{1}+P_{2}\beta^_{2} }{P_{1}+P_{2}}$.

-Where s1 and s2 are the standard error of the individual estimates and P1, P2 their associated precisions (i.e. reciprocal of the variance).
-Equation (2) is always conservative, but exact if s1=s2.
-In practice s1 and s2 were similar, as the sample sizes, allele frequencies and variance in the traits for the two parents were very similar.
+Where $s_{1}$ and $s_{2}$ are the standard error of the individual estimates and $P_{1}$, $P_{2}$ their associated precisions (i.e. reciprocal of the variance).
+Equation (2) is always conservative, but exact if $s_{1}=s_{2}$.
+In practice $s_{1}$ and $s_{2}$ were similar, as the sample sizes, allele frequencies and variance in the traits for the two parents were very similar.

 As we were using unrelated populations and fitting forty principal components to control for population structure, material inflation of test statistics due to structure or relatedness was not to be expected.
 This was confirmed using the intercept of LD-score regression (Bulik-Sullivan et al., 2015) for the summary statistics as shown in Table 1—source data 2.
 We have tried to use a consistent approach to the direction of lifespan altering effects: positive implies longer life, consistent with previous studies of long-livedness (Deelen et al., 2014).
 Our base measure was thus a protection ratio, directly mirroring the cox hazard ratio.
 Effect sizes (betas) are typically –loge(cox hazard ratio), which we denote the loge(protection ratio).
 Years of life gained were estimated as 10 * log protection ratio, in accordance with a long-standing actuarial rule of thumb and recently verified (Joshi et al., 2017).

-## Candidate SNP replication
+#### Candidate SNP replication

 We sought to reproduce and replicate genome-wide significant associations reported by Pilling et al. (2017), who recently published a GWAS on the same UK Biobank data, but using a slightly different method.
 Rather than excluding relatives, Pilling et al. used BOLT-LMM and the genomic relationship matrix in subjects, to approximately account for covariance amongst parental phenotype.
 Pilling et al. also analysed parents separately as well as jointly, using a last survivor phenotype.
 Despite these factors, reproduction (obtaining the same result from almost the same data) was straightforward and consistent, once effect sizes were placed on the same scale (see below and Figure 2—figure supplement 1), confirming our re-scaling was correct.
 To try to independently replicate their results, we used the consortium, LifeGen, excluding individuals from UK Biobank.

 Pilling et al. (2017) performed multiple parental survival GWAS in UK Biobank, identifying 14 loci using combined parent lifespan and 11 loci using individual parent lifespan.
 Their study design involved rank-normalising Martingale residuals before regressing against genotype, which does not give an estimate of the loge(hazard ratio) (lnHR), nor, we believe, another naturally interpretable scale of effects, as the scale is now dependent on the proportion dead.
-Simulations (not shown) suggested sd≈c for some Martingale residual distributions, where sd is the standard deviation of the distribution and c is the proportion dead.
+Simulations (not shown) suggested $sd≈\sqrt{c}$ for some Martingale residual distributions, where sd is the standard deviation of the distribution and c is the proportion dead.
 As multiplying the untransformed Martingale residual distribution by 1/c gives an estimate of the hazard ratio (Joshi et al., 2017; Therneau et al., 1990), for individual parents, we could convert Pilling et al.’s effect sizes by multiplying them by sqrt(c) to return them to the Martingale residual scale (which still depends on the study structure) and then by 1/c to place them on the lnHR scale, using the proportion dead from Pilling et al.’s study descriptives.
 Further multiplication by 2 allows conversion from a subject-parent effect to an effect in self.
 The cumulative scale conversion allowing for all three of these effects was to multiply Pilling et al.’s effect sizes by 2.5863/2.2869 in mothers/fathers, respectively, placing them on a lnHR scale for effects in male/female subjects.
 The joint life parent phenotype does not appear to have a straightforward conversion to lnHR in self.
 Instead, we used an empirical estimate derived from effect sizes comparison of the APOE allele between Pilling et al.’s discovery sample and our own UK Biobank Gen. British sample (both parents combined), which were largely overlapping: to get from Pilling et al.’s effect size to loge HR, we had to multiply their effect sizes by 1.9699 for APOE and used this ratio for other alleles, which should be completely valid under the proportional hazard assumption.
 Whilst this scheme may appear a little ad hoc (the use of simulation and APOE), it was confirmed empirically: visual inspection indeed showed hazard ratios from our own UK Biobank Gen. British sample calculations and inferred hazard ratios from Pilling were highly concordant (noting the concordance for joint life at APOE, which was pre-defined to be perfectly concordant by our procedure, is not, of itself, evidence) (Figure 2—figure supplement 1).

 Flachsbart et al. (2009), Deelen et al. (2014), and Broer et al. (2015) tested extreme longevity cases (95–110 years, ≥85 years, ≥90 years, respectively) against controls (60–75 years, 65 years, deceased at 55–80 years, respectively), identifying SNPs at or near FOXO3 and 5q33.3/EBF1.
 As done previously (Joshi et al., 2017), we estimated the relationship between study-specific longevity log odds ratio and log hazard ratio empirically using the most powered APOE variant overlapping with our own study, assuming increased odds of surviving to extreme age is due to a reduction in lifetime mortality risk.
 For Flachsbart et al. and Deelen et al., we used rs4420638_G (reported log OR –0.33 (Deelen et al., 2014), our lnHR 0.086).
 Inverting the sign to give loge(protection ratio) estimates, the conversion estimate used was 3.82.
 For Broer et al., we used rs6857_T (reported log OR –0.20 (Broer et al., 2015), our lnHR 0.087), with a conversion estimate of 0.43, again yielding a loge(protection ratio).

 Ben-Avraham et al. (2017) reported a deletion in Growth Hormone Receptor exon 3 (d3-GHR) associated with an increase of 10 years in male lifespan when homozygous.
-This deletion is tagged by rs6873545_C (McKay et al., 2007), which is present in the UK Biobank and LifeGen population sample at a frequency of 26.9% (q).
+This deletion is tagged by rs6873545_C (McKay et al., 2007), which is present in the UK Biobank and LifeGen population sample at a frequency of 26.9% ($q$).
 Considering the association is recessive and we are imputing father genotypes, we converted the reported effect size into expected years of life per allele as follows:

-If the subject genotype is CT, the parent contributing the C allele has 50% chance of being the father and q2q2+2pq chance of being homozygous.
-If the subject genotype is CC, the father has 100% chance of contributing the C allele and again has q2q2+2pq chance of being homozygous.
-We therefore expect the relationship to be β^C=12β^CCq2q2+2pq, where β^C is the observed effect per subject allele on father lifespan and β^CC is the reported effect of the homozygous deletion in the father.
+If the subject genotype is CT, the parent contributing the C allele has 50% chance of being the father and $\frac{q^{2}}{q^{2}+2pq}$ chance of being homozygous.
+If the subject genotype is CC, the father has 100% chance of contributing the C allele and again has $\frac{q^{2}}{q^{2}+2pq}$ chance of being homozygous.
+We therefore expect the relationship to be $\beta^_{C}=\frac{1}{2}\beta^_{CC}\frac{q^{2}}{q^{2}+2pq}$, where $\beta^_{C}$ is the observed effect per subject allele on father lifespan and $\beta^_{CC}$ is the reported effect of the homozygous deletion in the father.
 As before, doubling the allele effect gives an estimate of the effect of the allele on subject lifespan, which finally yielded a converted estimate of 0.155.
 That is, under Ben-Avrahim et al.’s assumptions on inheritance patterns, if their estimate of effect size in minor homozygotes is correct, we should see under the additive model an effect size of 0.155 years, or a loge(hazard ratio) of –0.015, and correspondingly scaled standard errors (note we are assuming that the effect is actually recessive, and estimating how that effect should appear if an additive model were fitted).

 Standard errors were calculated from inferred betas and reported P values, assuming a two-sided test with a normally-distributed estimator.
 Confidence interval overlap was then assessed using a two-sided test on the estimate difference (Pdiff), using a Z statistic from the difference divided by the standard error of the difference.

-## iGWAS
+#### iGWAS

 We performed a Bayesian Genome-Wide Association Study using the CES GWAS results and summary statistics on 58 risk factor GWASs (imputed, leading to 7.2 million SNPs in common between all the studies), as described by McDaid et al. (2017).
 To calculate our prior for SNPs on a given chromosome, first we used a multivariate Mendelian Randomization (masking the focal chromosome) to identify the risk factors significantly influencing lifespan and estimate their causal effect.
 This identified 16 risk factors independently causally contributing to lifespan (see Table 2—source data 1 for the causal effect estimates).
 Next, assuming that a SNP affects lifespan through its effects on the 16 risk factors, prior effects estimates were estimated as the sum of the products of the causal effect estimates of the 16 significant risk factors on lifespan and the effect of the SNP on each risk factor.
-We added one to the prior effect variance formula described in McDaid et al. (2017) to account for the fact that prior effects are estimated using observed Z-scores, and not true Z-scores, with Zobs∼ 𝒩(Ztrue, 1).
+We added one to the prior effect variance formula described in McDaid et al. (2017) to account for the fact that prior effects are estimated using observed Z-scores, and not true Z-scores, with $Z_{obs}∼ 𝒩(Z_{true}, 1)$.

 We computed Bayes factors by combining the prior effects and the observed association Z statistics.
 The significance of the Bayes factors was assessed using a permutation approach to calculate P values, by comparing observed Bayes factors to 7.2 billion null Bayes factors.
 These null Bayes factors were estimated using 1000 null sets of Z statistics combined with the same priors.
 These empirical P values were then adjusted for multiple testing using the Benjamini-Hochberg procedure.

-## Replication in extreme long-livedness
+#### Replication in extreme long-livedness

 To replicate our novel lifespan findings, we inverse-variance meta-analysed summary statistics from Deelen et al. (2014) and Broer et al. (2015), having converted their effect sizes to a common scale (see Candidate SNP replication).
 These effect sizes were given or could be estimated from P value, effect direction and N, as well as the SNPs MAF.

 Both longevity studies and the LifeGen consortium contain individuals from the Rotterdam Study, but due to differences in trait definitions, we could not inflate standard errors directly based on sample overlap.
-Instead, we calculated the covariance in null SNPs (Z < 1) between each study (r ~ 0.01) and then adjusted the standard errors based on equation 5 from Lin and Sullivan (2009):Variance(β^)=Variance0(β^)+2∗ ∑n=1N−1∑m=n+1Nwnwm\ Cov(β^n,β^m)
+Instead, we calculated the covariance in null SNPs (Z < 1) between each study (r ~ 0.01) and then adjusted the standard errors based on equation 5 from Lin and Sullivan (2009):

+$$
+Variance(\beta^)=Variance_{0}(\beta^)+2∗ \sumn=1N−1\summ=n+1Nw_{n}w_{m}\ Cov(\beta^_{n},\beta^_{m})
+$$

-Where Variance0 is the unadjusted variance of the SNP effect β^ after meta-analysis, w is the inverse variance weight of the SNP, N is the number of studies, and Cov (β^n,β^m) is the null SNP covariance between each study.
+Where Variance0 is the unadjusted variance of the SNP effect $\beta^$ after meta-analysis, w is the inverse variance weight of the SNP, N is the number of studies, and Cov $(\beta^_{n},\beta^_{m})$ is the null SNP covariance between each study.

 Test of the hypothesis that the effect was zero, was one sided, with alternate hypothesis that the effect had the same sign as in discovery.
-Effect sizes in discovery and replication were then compared by calculating the ratio (alpha) of replication effect sizes to discovery effect sizes:α=βrepβdiscand its standard error using the following formula, reflecting the Taylor series expansion of the denominator for SE:SEα=SErep2βdisc2+βrep2 SEdisc2(βdisc2)2where rep and disc are replication and discovery, respectively.
+Effect sizes in discovery and replication were then compared by calculating the ratio (alpha) of replication effect sizes to discovery effect sizes:

+$$
+\alpha=\frac{\beta_{rep}}{\beta_{disc}}
+$$

+and its standard error using the following formula, reflecting the Taylor series expansion of the denominator for SE:

+$$
+SE_{\alpha}=\sqrt{\frac{SE_{rep}^{2}}{\beta_{disc}^{2}}+\frac{\beta_{rep}^{2} SE_{disc}^{2}}{(\beta_{disc}^{2})^{2}}}
+$$

+where rep and disc are replication and discovery, respectively.
 Alpha was then inverse-variance meta-analysed across all SNPs to test for collective evidence that the discovery SNPs influence longevity.

-## Age and sex-stratified effects
+#### Age and sex-stratified effects

 Calculation of age and sex stratified effect sizes was done using the full Cox model (Equation 1), imputed dosages and the package ‘Survival’ in R. We split the full analysis into age decades from 40 to 90 and a wider band, 90–120, beyond that, excluding any parent who died at an age younger than the age band and treating any parent who died beyond the age band as alive at the end of the age band.
 We thus had, across independent periods of life, estimates of the hazard ratio by decade of age and parent sex, along with standard errors.
 This gave estimates of the hazard ratio beta(age band, sex) in each age band and sex.

 We tested the effect of age and sex, by fitting the linear model beta(age band, sex) = intercept + beta1 x ageband + beta2 x sex + e, where e is independent, but with known variance (the square of the SE in the age/sex stratified model fit) and using the rma function from the R package ‘metafor’ which uses known variances of dependent variables.
 The process is more easily understood by examining the age and sex related effect size graphs, and recognising we are fitting age and sex as explanatory variables, considering the standard error of each point shown.

-## Causal gene prediction
+#### Causal gene prediction

 In order to more accurately implicate causal genes and methylation sites from the detected loci associated with human lifespan, Summary-level Mendelian Randomisation (SMR) and HEterogeneity In InDependent Instruments (HEIDI) tests (Zhu et al., 2016) were performed on our CES GWAS statistics.
 Three separate analyses were performed.
 First, cis-eQTL scan results from peripheral blood tissue from two previous studies, the Westra data (Westra et al., 2013) and CAGE data (Lloyd-Jones et al., 2017), were used to prioritize causal genes.
 Second, cis-eQTL signals (SNPs with FDR < 0.05) for 48 tissues from the GTEx consortium (Battle et al., 2017) were used to prioritize causal genes in multiple tissues.
 Third, genome-wide methylation QTL (mQTL) scan signals in blood tissue from the Brisbane Systems Genetics Study and Lothian Birth Cohort (McRae et al., 2017) were used to predict causal CpG sites associated with human lifespan loci.
 All results from SMR test passing a 5% FDR threshold where the HEIDI test p > 0.05 were reported.

-## Fine-mapping using LASSO regression
+#### Fine-mapping using LASSO regression

 Selection Operator for JOint multi-SNP analysis (SOJO) (Ning et al., 2017) was used to perform conditional fine-mapping analysis of the lifespan loci.
 The SOJO procedure implements LASSO regression for each locus, which outperforms standard stepwise selection procedure (e.g. GCTA-COJO), based on summary association statistics and the European-ancestry 1000 Genomes samples for LD reference.
 We based the SOJO analysis on our CES summary association statistics from UK Biobank and used the LifeGen summary statistics as validation sample to optimise the LASSO tuning parameters for each locus.
 Loci were defined prior to analysis as 1 Mb windows centred at each top variant from the GWAS.
 For each locus, based on UK Biobank data, we recorded the first 30 variants entering the model and the tuning parameters for these entering points along the LASSO path, as well as the LASSO results at the tuning parameters.
 For each recorded tuning parameter, we then built a polygenic score and computed the proportion of predictable variance from the regional polygenic score in the validation sample.
 The best out-of-sample R squared is reported, together with the selected variants per locus.

-## Lifespan variance explained
+#### Lifespan variance explained

 We sought an independent set of disease-associated SNPs to assess which diseases had the greatest effect on lifespan.
 A large number of SNPs per disease category, especially other cancers, were used to ensure that diseases were not under-represented when testing for association with lifespan.
 The latest, genome-wide significant disease SNPs from European ancestry studies were retrieved from the GWAS catalog (14 March 2018), based on string matching within reported trait names.
 For Alzheimer’s/Parkinson’s disease, these were ‘alzh’ and ‘parkin’; for CVD, these were ‘myocard’, ‘cvd’, ‘cardiovascular’, ‘coronary’, and ‘artery disease’; for Type 2 diabetes this was ‘type 2 diabetes’; for cancers, this was ‘cancer’, ‘noma’, ‘ioma’, ‘tumo[u]r’, and ‘leukemia’.
 Cancers were then divided in Lung cancer and Other cancers based on the presence or absence of the keyword ‘lung’.
 The Smoking/Lung cancer category was created by adding traits containing the keywords ‘smoking’ and ‘chronic obstructive’ to the lung cancers.
 Each category was manually checked to include only associations with the diseases themselves or biomarkers of the diseases.
 Although some throat cancers are often caused by smoking and alcohol consumption, we did not treat these as smoking loci; in practice, this choice had no effect as the only significant throat cancer locus (oesophageal cancer near CFTR) was discounted as secondary pleiotropic – see below.